 Goldendoodles are high energy and love family homes that have a large backyard for space to play.
 Puppies will have issues playing with children, as they will often jump and knock over youngsters.
 They simply don’t know their own strength!

 While typically healthy, they do suffer from hip and joint issues.
 It’s best to give them the proper food and hip and joint supplements, so they are less likely to develop them.
 Goldens are also sometimes mixed with the Toy version to create the miniature version of the Goldendoodle.

-The most searched Doodle in the US, the Cavapoo is a spectacular mix of the Poodle and Cavalier King Charles Spaniel.
+The most searched Doodle type in the US, the Cavapoo is a spectacular poodle mix that combines the Poodle and Cavalier King Charles Spaniel.
 They love to play fetch, love to run, but most of all – they enjoy your attention!
 They are often mistaken for the Cavachon.

 Hitting 25 pounds at most, they are easy to care for and play with, but with their trickier personality, training can be difficult — Cavapoos need a little bit of grooming to keep clean.

 Cavapoos have a hard time being left alone and are prone to separation anxiety.
 They love larger families that can give them the attention they need, but with their cuteness, we’re sure they’ll find love in large portions!